 - Nearly half of all B2B researchers are now millennials

-- Now, 81% of non C-suiters (high-level executives) have a say in purchase decisions
+- Now, 81% of non-C-suiters (high-level executives) have a say in purchase decisions.

 - On average, B2B researchers do 12 searches prior to engaging on a specific brand’s site, and 71% start on generic searches.
-Which means they’re looking for the product first, not for your business specifically.
+This means they’re looking for the product first, not for your business specifically.

-- 42% of researchers are using a mobile device during the B2B purchasing process
+- 42% of researchers are using a mobile device during the B2B purchasing process.

 With this new information on had, marketers must start planning their campaigns with digital in mind.

-B2B Lead Generation Campaign – Define Your Target Audience
+First, Define Your Target Audience

 The first step is identifying a clear target audience.